 Graves of Peter and Mary Schafer

-Wouldn’t you like to know the history of the monuments themselves.
-Like who made them, how long it took, what was the cost?
+Wouldn’t you like to know the history of the monuments themselves?
+Like who made them, how long the process took, and what the cost was.

-Herbert Hardee monument.
-He died in 1894 at the age of 25.
-Certainly an interesting monument or gravestone.
+This young man died in 1894 at 25—certainly an interesting monument or gravestone.

-If you visit Savannah, Tybee Island, or nearby areas I would definitely recommend taking a tour of the cemetery.
+If you visit Savannah, Tybee Island, or nearby areas, I would recommend taking a tour of the cemetery.
 Even if you just drive through.
 I think you will find it worth your time.

 Drayton Hall near Charleston South Carolina